You can book your next vacation with American Express, and it’s as easy as using any third-party booking site.

 On top of any airline fees, flights booked through American Express Travel incur a $6.99 fee on domestic flights and a $10.99 fee on international flights.

 No hotel elite benefits

 If you are part of a hotel loyalty program, you won’t be able to enjoy elite benefits such as complimentary breakfast or late checkout when booking through American Express Travel since it is a third-party booking site.
-One exception to this is a hotel stay booked through the Fine Hotel & Resorts Collection (these stays still earn benefits), but this option is only available to American Express Platinum and Business Platinum cardholders.
+One exception to this is a hotel stay booked through the Fine Hotel & Resorts Collection (these stays still earn benefits), but this option is only available to American Express Platinum, Business Platinum and Centurion cardholders.

 Is booking with American Express Travel worth it?

 There are several factors to consider when deciding if booking through the American Express travel portal is right for you, including the value of the points you can earn and the price of different purchases compared to other booking sites.

 American Express Travel offers special deals on flights called Insider Fares, which are available to American Express cardholders with enough Membership Rewards points to cover the entire cost of the flight.
 These offers, primarily on Delta flights, tend to be the lowest available price and allow you to cover the flight for fewer points than normal.
 You must, however, be logged into your Rewards account to view any Insider Fare offers.